polar-app/polar-app/README.md

 Packages for Windows, MacOS, and Linux are available in the [releases](https://github.com/burtonator/polar-bookshelf/releases) page.

+Note that our packages are NOT currently signed so you will receive an error on Windows and MacOS before installation.

 We also have a [CHANGELOG](./docs/CHANGELOG.md) available if you're interested into what went into each release.

 # Discussion